Wilkinson County, Ga.

 Departed this life on the 17th ult. at his residence in Wilkinson county, Elder JOHN HUGHES, who had been some 35 years a member of the Baptist Church, and for about 14 years a useful and pious Minister of the Gospel.
 Most of that time he had charge of several churches, and was abundant in Ministerial labors, &c. was instrumental in gathering a goodly number into the church, particularly during the years 1838 and '39, when there was an extensive revival of religion, in the section of country where he resided.
 No doubt he has obtained the reward of those "who turn many to righteousness."

-For about two months before his death, his health was very feeble; though he was confined to his bed of lanquishing only 9 days.
-His disease was an inflamation of the lungs.
+For about two months before his death, his health was very feeble; though he was confined to his bed of languishing only 9 days.
+His disease was an inflammation of the lungs.
 He bore his last illness with exemplary patience, seemed quite dead to the things of the world, and much absorbed in the interest of the Redeemers Kingdom.
 The evening of the day before he died, with the assistance of his friends, he rose from his bed, and kneeling down he prayed devoutly with his family for the last time.
 He was indeed a good man, and his end was peaceful.

 1844